-The Art of War is Sun Tzu’s famed book on warfare.
+The Art of War is the most famous book on war, strategies and “power moves”.

 - Only wage wars you can win